ARMmbed/mbed-client/docs/Howto.md

 #### Configuring the Resource and Resource Instance

-When you have created a Resource or Resource Instance (whether OMA-specific or custom), you can configure various parameters so they can be controlled or modified to affect communication with mbed DS.
+When you have created a Resource or Resource Instance (whether OMA-specific or custom), you can configure various parameters so they can be controlled or modified to affect communication with mbed Device Server.

 Here, we present a few of the most important parameters that you must configure properly to work with the Resource and Resource Instance.

 ##### Setting Operation Mode

-You can set the Resource or Resource Instance operation mode so that they can handle `GET`, `PUT`, `POST`, `DELETE` or a combination of these requests coming from mbed DS.
+You can set the Resource or Resource Instance operation mode so that they can handle `GET`, `PUT`, `POST`, `DELETE` or a combination of these requests coming from mbed Device Server.

 The API that you can use to set the operation mode (present in the M2MBase class) is: